HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### The Submit Attachment Operation Payload

-The QuestionnaireRespsonse along with the metadata needed to associate it to the claim or Pre-Auth are in the $submit-attachments payload, a [Parameters] resource.
+The QuestionnaireRespsonse along with the metadata needed to associate it to the claim or prior authorization are in the $submit-attachments payload, a [Parameters] resource.

 ~~~
 {% include_relative includelines filename='cdex-parameters-example5.json' start=0 count=3 linenumber=true %}
 ~~~

 ##### Tracking ID and Indicating a Claim or Prior Authorization
-The Tracking ID is an identifier that ties the attachments back to the claim or prior-auth.
+The Tracking ID is an identifier that ties the attachments back to the claim or prior authorization.
 It is often referred to as the “re-association tracking control number”.
-The operation needs to indicate whether the attachments are for claim or prior-authorization.
+The operation needs to indicate whether the attachments are for claim or prior authorization.
 These data elements are taken from the CDex request as follows:

 |Data Element|CDex Request Element|CDex #submit-attachment Parameter|
 |---|---|---|